swerwath/redcarpet_yt/README.md

     $ git clone git://github.com/swerwath/redcarpet_yt.git

-And it's like *really* simple to use
+And it's like simple to use
 ------------------------------------

 The core of the Redcarpet library is the `Redcarpet::Markdown` class.
 Each